 Everyone wants a sustainable future to live in and we, as gardeners, tend to strive toward this goal in our own ways.
-There are always some choices that are better than others—certain lights are more energy efficient than others, a number of greenhouses allow us to use the sun’s energy to provide light and heat, and some growing mediums are reusable and sustainable.
+There are always choices that are better than others—certain lights are more energy efficient than others, a number of greenhouses allow us to use the sun’s energy to provide light and heat, and some growing mediums are reusable and sustainable.
 This article is going to focus on a different, yet related, area: organic, sustainable nutrients.

 Seaweed and Kelp

 One such organic sustainable nutrient is seaweed, including the large brown variety known as kelp.
 Seaweed and kelp grow in vast underwater forests and can be harvested from the ocean, grown naturally or farmed, or can be gathered off beaches as they inevitably wash ashore.
 Since seaweed is extremely fast growing and does not harm native species—in fact, many animals feed, live and raise their young in dense kelp forests—these underwater plants are ideal candidates for a sustainable source of organic nutrients for the indoor garden.

 However, seaweed- and kelp-based organic nutrients are not only a great choice because of how environmentally friendly they are.
 They are also full of what plants need.
 While having insignificant NPK levels, kelp-based nutrients do contain over 70 essential vitamins, minerals, amino acids, trace elements and plant hormones.

 This is what enables kelp to grow half a meter a day, reaching lengths exceeding 100ft.
 These fertilizers also contain natural antibiotic properties that can suppress harmful bacteria while promoting the growth of beneficial bacteria.
 Organic kelp-based fertilizers help facilitate the uptake of nutrients and can help relieve the stress in cuttings and plants after being transplanted.